Published on December 27, 2017

 Published on July 6, 2016

-Black Contemporary Art was created by Kimberly Drew - an art curator with a love of black culture and art.
-She currently works as Social Media Manager and Online Producer at the Metropolitan Museum.
+Black Contemporary Art was created by Kimberly Drew - an art curator who currently works as Social Media Manager and Online Producer at the Metropolitan Museum.
 Drew has worked with the Studio Museum in Harlem, Hyperallergic and Lehmann Maupin Gallery.
 She has lectured and participated in panel discussions at the New Museum of Contemporary Art, Art Basel: Miami, Moogfest, the Schomburg Center for Research in Black Culture and the Brooklyn Museum.

 Published on May 1, 2016